 We think the use of AI in bid writing has the power to help level the playing field of grant making processes that often result in small charities being less able to secure funding.
-However, we think that there is a significant risk of some grant makers either banning its use or giving a higher priority to non AI bid writing.
-We believe that this would make an already unequal process even more so.
+However, we think that there is a significant risk of very large quantities of poor quality AI bids being submitted and at least some grant makers switching to invitation only applications and, in doing so, reinforcing the 'old boy' approach to grant making, banning its use or giving a higher priority to non AI bid writing.
+We have created 2 charity AI bid writing best practice guides.
+This one is for grantees, the other is for grant makers.

 Whether you should be awarded a grant depends on how great the unmet need is and how well you would meet that.
 However, whether you get it often largely depends on how well you understand bid writing, how good you are at writing and, too often, how well you know the funder.
 This makes the system often unfair for small and marginalised groups and reduces the charitable impact of grant making.